wsyCUHK/MTFBA/README.md

 ## Performance in 30dBm
 ![30dBm](./figures/ACC_VS_Codebook1214_30DBM.png)
 For fair comparison, in the submitted paper, we adopt the same transmit power in [11], which is 10 dBm.
-We agree with the reviewer that the transmit power of base stations could be 30 dBm.
-In this response letter, we plot the accuracy comparison with transmit power 30dBm.
+In this figure, we also plot the accuracy comparison with transmit power 30dBm.
 We can observe that MTFBA provide extra 3.1% average SNR compared with [11].
 Therefore, we believe that the proposed multi-task learning framework can improve the beam alignment performance in terms of both accuracy and SNR.